Research Studentship in Offshore Wind

 The following skills are desirable but not essential:

-- Previous experience of geotechnical foundation design and/or structural modelling
+- Experience of dynamic structural modelling

 Formal applications are to be made using the online Graduate Application Form that is accessible through the WAMESS CDT course page (click the “Apply” button on the “How to Apply” tab).
 When filling out the fields of the Graduate Application Form, please observe the following guidance.

 - Proposed field and title of research project: Experimental Methods for Dynamic Measurement and Modelling of Offshore Wind Structures